 When it comes to running a catering service business from home, the most important marketing tool you will need to cultivate is word of mouth.
 Most brides, corporations, etc are not going to risk embarrassment by trying an unknown or untested caterer.

 If you are fortunate enough to have a solid reputation when entering the catering business, you will have a good head start.
 If you are starting entirely from scratch, you need to be really creative in order to get your business going.
-To successfully market your services, you need to:
+To successfully market your services, you need to write a marketing plan for your catering business.
+Your marketing plan will help you:

 - Define your niche